favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 Recycling is only an optimization of delete-and-create to reduce disruption; the target metadata always comes from reconciled recyclable sources, not from already-matching records.

 - Scalar fields (`TTL`, `PROXIED`, `RECORD_COMMENT`):
-  - empty source set: use configured value
+  - empty source set: use fallback value
   - unanimous source value: inherit source value
-  - non-unanimous source values: use configured value and emit one ambiguity warning per field
+  - non-unanimous source values: use fallback value and emit one ambiguity warning per field
 - Tag field (`TAGS`):
   - tag name is compared case-insensitively
   - tag value is compared case-sensitively
-  - configured-default tags are sticky unless all sources omit them
+  - fallback-default tags are sticky unless all sources omit them
   - non-default tags require unanimity across sources to be inherited

 ### Interruption-Aware Priority